Magnetism in Gemstones

-Synthetic & Imitation Alexandrite: Another useful separation between natural and synthetic gems is seen with Alexandrite, a color-change Chrysoberyl colored by a small amount of chromium.
+Synthetic & Imitation Alexandrite: Another useful separation between natural and synthetic gems is seen with Alexandrite, a color-change Chrysoberyl colored by a small amount of chromium and iron.
 Natural Alexandrite fluoresces red under LWUV light due to the chromium, and is weakly magnetic due to iron impurities.
 Synthetic Alexandrite is also colored by chromium and fluoresces red, but because no magnetically detectable iron is present, synthetic gems are inert (diamagnetic).
 For the same reasons, Alexandrite imitations made from color-change synthetic Corundum are also repelled by a magnet when floated.
 "Zandrite" color change Glass is strongly magnetic due to the rare earth dopant erbium, which fluoresces white.
-Natural Alexandrite gems show only weak magnetic attraction when floated.
+Natural Alexandrite gems show weak magnetic attraction when floated.

 Natural Alexandrite (Weak)

-Synthetic Sapphire: Magnetic responses can be helpful in distinguishing between natural and typical synthetic Sapphire produced via flame fusion.
+Synthetic Sapphire: Magnetic responses can be helpful in distinguishing between natural and common synthetic Sapphire produced via flame fusion.
 For example, any magnetic attraction in blue Sapphire proves the Sapphire is natural.
 This is due to the fact that many natural blue Sapphires contain "surplus" iron not involved in iron-to-titanium intervalence charge transfer, while synthetic blue Sapphires of the flame fusion type never contain enough iron to cause magnetic attraction.

 Natural Emerald (Weak) & Synthetic Emerald (Weak)